Join the RHS today and support our charitable work

 Pruning Pruning group 6

-Pests Aphids, capsid bug and vine weevil may cause problems
+Pests Aphids, capsid bug, fuchsia gall mite and vine weevil may cause problems

 RHS members can get exclusive individual advice from the RHS Gardening Advice team.